Vipassana is a Pali word, vipassana in Sanskrit can be translated as „insight” or “clear seeing”, “seeing deeply”.

 9.00-9.30 pm sleep

-First two days many people were talking loud, laying and snoring in the meditation hall etc. After monk Marud left and Americans started to explain basic vipassana rules to us, many people left.
-I have no glue why they came in the first place.
+First two days many people were talking loud, laying and snoring in the meditation hall, etc. After monk Marud left and Americans started to explain basic vipassana rules to us, many people left.
+I have no clue why they came in the first place.

 We also had „working meditation“ every day like cleaning the dining area, raking, etc. (no instructions).